BYU-CS-Discord/CSBot/README.md

 ### /emoji

 Retrieves the internal picture for a custom emoji.
+By default responds ephemerally but when provided with a `false` boolean it responds so everyone can see the returned picture.

 ### /findroom ( now / at / between / when )

-Searches for open rooms on BYU Campus. _'Now'_, _'At'_, and _'Between'_ allow you to filter your search by time. _'When'_ allows you to see when a specified room is available.
+Searches for open rooms on BYU Campus. _'Now'_, _'At'_, and _'Between'_ allow you to filter your search by time. *'When'\_*allows you to see when a specified room is available.

 ## Context Menu Commands